raquelfmcardoso/raquelfmcardoso/README.md

 - hi i'm raquel
 - i'm interested in *art*, *design*, ***videogames***, *music* and *3d modelling*
 - i'm currently learning 3d modelling and **studying computer science and design**
-- rly want to get better at my interests
+- really want to get better at my interests
-- u can contact me on my twitter

 <!---
 rahqueu/rahqueu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.